 With Klonopin, it takes longer to feel its effects and can become addictive even with a prescription.
-It works by blocking brain receptors to reduce anxiety, stress, and the inability to relax.
+It blocks brain receptors to reduce anxiety, stress, and the inability to relax.
 When addicted to Klonopin, people can no longer feel calm without it.

 Librium produces calming effects and therefore is often prescribed for anxiety-related issues.
 With a lower potency than some of its benzo equivalents, Librium is still addictive.
 Many people will increase the dosage attempting to get a better “high,” often even mixing Librium with other drugs.

 During the withdrawal process, Librium addicts experience sweating, rapid heart rate, and tremors.
 These withdrawal symptoms can be dangerous and sometimes fatal, so it’s best to consult a professional when attempting to quit.

 Prescribed to treat general anxiety disorder, panic attacks, and insomnia, Xanax is highly addictive when used over long periods.
 Hugely accessible, Xanax is the most highly prescribed medication in the U.S., with over 44 million prescriptions written yearly.

 Since users will eventually require higher doses of the drug to feel its effects, dependency often occurs.
 Someone with a Xanax addiction might take up to 30 pills a day.